section-engineering-education/engineering-education/articles/create-a-node-cli/index.md

 Creating a CLI application is not a challenging task.
 This advantage has helped make them more popular.

-Some of the most popular command line interface applications are project generators like [create-react-app](https://www.npmjs.com/package/create-react-app) for generating React.js application boilerplate, [angular CLI](https://www.npmjs.com/package/@angular/cli) for creating an Angular.js project and [Vue CLI](https://www.npmjs.com/package/@vue/cli) for Vue.js applications.
+Some of the most popular command line interface applications are project generators like [create-react-app](https://www.npmjs.com/package/create-react-app) for generating a React.js boilerplate application, [angular CLI](https://www.npmjs.com/package/@angular/cli) for creating an Angular.js project and [Vue CLI](https://www.npmjs.com/package/@vue/cli) for Vue.js applications.

 The above examples are a bit more complex in functionality and can be confusing.
 Yet, the basics are still the same.
 They all have Node.js as a common factor.